SeraphimX/SeraphimX.github.io/_posts/2018-06-13-Create-A-Windows-VM-Vulnerable-To-Eternalblue.md

 4) Boot up the VM.
 When you reach the Desktop, proceed to change the Windows Update setting to “check for updates but let me choose when to download and install them”

+Do a simple search for windows update settings

 5) Re-enable the NAT adapter